2/2*: Security Plan for r’Asadink Tiddlywinks Team — Report for the Arkansas State Police

 Open season throughout colleges — by holders of concealed weapons permits who also have had up to eight hours of active shooter training — has been curtailed with 859 so guns are not allowed in qualifying athletic facilities.

 Not so fast, SEC teams.
 Signs proclaiming “Reynolds Razorback Stadium” or “Bud Walton Arena” are insufficient.
 Football’s and basketball’s showrunners have to prove they are sporting events to the Arkansas State Police once a year.

 As do all the other structures where sports are played.
 Including Suite 248, otherwise known as r’Asadink Stadium, Home of Arkansas Table Sports.

 Legislators listed what should be detailed in the gun ban request to the state police in Section 9.
 In preparing the list for r’Asadink, I as coach and caretaker found the process to be a squop, known outside tiddlywinks as a slam-dunk.

 A copy of the following will be forwarded to the ASP when they’re ready to take applications.
-My rationale is found at “Play Games at Work So No Guns.”
+My rationale is found at Part 1 of this series “Play Games at Work So No Guns.”

 (A) Total projected attendance — Capacity is limited only by how many people can crowd around the 48×24-inch felt mat, allowing room for the players of course.